 If you’re like me, your chief complaint about being a diver is the simple fact that you don’t do it enough.
 Unless you’re one of those who is lucky enough to live in many parts of Florida or a tropical destination, you’re just not diving quite as much as you would like to.
 Having said that, how do the rest of us who either live in a place with cold seasons or land all around us get to enjoy diving more.
 Well, over the years I have found 3 ways to perhaps increase the number of enjoyable dives you log.
 Of course, not all of these will apply to everyone so pick and choose the ideas that you can use.
 Sound good?
 Ok, onward!

 With online communities like Scubaboard, The Cave Diver’s Forum, The Deco Stop, and others, we have plenty of opportunity to discuss diving and be social with other divers from the comfort of our couch.
 In addition, there’s also social media!
-With that in mind, use these resources to not only talk about diving or discuss that hot new regulator that has just hit the market, but also get to know other local divers and plan a dive!
+With that in mind, use these resources to not only talk about diving or discuss that hot new regulator that has just hit the market, get to know other local divers and plan a dive!
 If you’re not a social media or online community type of person, get to know the folks at your local dive shop or dive club.
-I have found that there are some of the most active dive communities in places where the winters are coldest and the dive sites are scarce!
+Some of the most active dive communities are places where the winters are coldest and the dive sites are scarce!

 Reduce Your Cost